Robert Foster (baseball)

-Robert G. Foster (October 6, 1856 – June 15, 1921) was a 19th-century Major League Baseball player.
+Robert G. Foster (October 6, 1856 – June 15, 1921) was an American Major League Baseball player.

+Early life

+He was born October 6, 1856, in Philadelphia.

+Career

 He played primarily catcher during the 1884 season for the Philadelphia Keystones of the Union Association and the Philadelphia Athletics of the American Association.

+He died on June 15, 1921, in Philadelphia and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.